Sean Duffy: Post-government activities (2019–2024)

 In October 2019, CNN hired Duffy as a paid contributor.
 He faced criticism for defending Donald Trump in a scandal involving a quid pro quo with Ukrainian president Volodymyr Zelenskyy and suggesting that a Democratic National Committee server had gone missing in Ukraine.
 Jeffrey Toobin, a legal contributor to the network, rebuked Duffy for his "anti-immigrant bigotry" after he described the whistleblower Alexander Vindman as loyal to Ukraine.
 CNN's vice president, Rebecca Kutler, defended Duffy.
 In November, he joined BGR Group as a senior counsel leading its financial services practice.
 He was registered to lobby until 2023, when he joined the firm's advisory board, remaining on the board until he was named as Trump's secretary of transportation.
 Duffy represented various clients, including Enterprise Products and the Partnership for Fair and Open Skies.
 In 2021, Duffy and his wife, Rachel Campos-Duffy, began a podcast, From the Kitchen Table: The Duffys (2021–2024).
 He began co-hosting Fox Business's The Bottom Line with Dagen McDowell in 2023.

-In August 2021, the Duffys purchased a home in Far Hills, New Jersey under a principal residence mortgage and subsequently purchased a second home in Washington, D.C. under a principal residence mortgage in February 2025.
+In August 2021, Duffy and his family purchased a home in Far Hills, New Jersey under a principal residence mortgage and subsequently purchased a second home in Washington, D.C. under a principal residence mortgage in February 2025.

 Secretary of Transportation (2025–present)

 Nomination and confirmation

 On November 18, 2024, President-elect Donald Trump announced his intention to nominate Duffy for U.S. Secretary of Transportation.
 Duffy appeared before the Senate Committee on Commerce, Science, and Transportation on January 15 in a notably non-contentious hearing that focused on aviation safety and infrastructure.
 Duffy stated before the committee that he would clear bureaucratic efforts to advance critical infrastructure projects and that he would increase the number of air traffic controllers.
 The Committee on Commerce, Science, and Transportation voted to advance his nomination 28–0 on January 22.

-The U.S. Senate voted to confirm Duffy on January 28, 2025 in a 77–22 vote; protesting a federal grant pause, several Democrats voted against Duffy.
+The U.S. Senate voted to confirm Duffy on January 28, 2025, in a 77–22 vote; protesting a federal grant pause, several Democrats voted against Duffy.
 Duffy was sworn into office that same day by Supreme Court justice Clarence Thomas.